 Here only players $1$ and $4$ have optimal choices $a_1$ and $b_4$, respectively, and no player has losing choices.
 Hence we see that $G$ cannot be solved with $\mathrm{BIR^+}$.
 (By following $\mathrm{BIR^+}$, players may end up selecting the choice profile $(a_1,b_2,a_3,b_4)$ which is not winning.)
 However, after the first iteration of \cir(IOC), the players $2$ and $3$ have optimal choices $a_2$ and $b_3$, respectively.
-Hence, by following COC, the players end up choosing a winning choice profile $(a_1,a_2,b_3,b_4)$.

-Note that we can construct a similar game for $2n$ players, where it takes $n$ iterations of \cir(IOC) for solving it. \end{proof}
+Hence, by following COC, the players end up choosing the winning choice profile $(a_1,a_2,b_3,b_4)$.
+(Note that we can construct a similar game for $2n$ players, where it takes $n$ iterations of \cir(IOC) for solving it.) \end{proof}

-Finally, let us consider what happens in the special case of $2$-player \WLC games.
-We first observe that \emph{the only optimal choices in 2-player \WLC game $G$ (where $W_G\neq\emptyset$) are those that are winning against all non-surely losing choices of the other player}.
-Consequently, when considering 2-player \WLC games, we have $s(\mathrm{IOC}),s(\mathrm{COCs})\subseteq s(\mathrm{BCR})$.
+Now, let us consider what happens in the special case of $2$-player \WLC-games.
+We first observe that \emph{the only optimal choices in a 2-player \WLC game $G$ (where $W_G\neq\emptyset$) are those that are winning against all non-surely losing choices of the other player}.
+Consequently, when considering 2-player \WLC games, we have $s(\mathrm{IOC})\, \cup \, s(\mathrm{COC})\subseteq s(\mathrm{BCR})$.
 By combining this with the results of Propositions~\ref{the: BCR vs. IOC+NL} and \ref{the: BIR+ vs. COC}, we obtain the following result.

 \begin{proposition} For $2$-player \emph{\WLC} games: \; $s(\mathrm{BCR})=s(\mathrm{BIR}^+)=s(\mathrm{COC})$. \end{proposition} }